Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 QEMU bridged networking

-In order to let qemu connect to the network we recommend to setup a network bridge on the host system and let qemu connect to it via a custom /etc/qemu-ifup.
-For details see https://en.wikibooks.org/wiki/QEMU/Networking
+To connect QEMU to the network, we recommend to setup a network bridge on the host system and connect QEMU to it via a custom /etc/qemu-ifup configuration.
+For details, see https://en.wikibooks.org/wiki/QEMU/Networking

 10.3.5 OEM Customization

-The deployment process of an oem image can be customized through the oemconfig element which is a child section of the type element like the following example shows:
+The deployment process of an OEM image can be customized using the oemconfig element.
+This element is a child section of the type element, for example:

 <oemconfig>